“Green Diwali is propaganda?”

 And thirdly, (but not finally), population explosion.

 All of them (along with many other things) make the air unfit for breathing.
 And create not just air pollution but also noise pollution and water pollution.
 And yet, most people keep their lips glued.
-In fact, they never seem to have a problem with that kind of pollution.
+In fact, the Environment Mafia never seem to have a problem with that kind of pollution.
 The truth is that their ‘sensitivity’ gets activated only around Diwali.

 Isn’t that surprising to you?